Leveraging Design Patents to Protect Graphical User Interfaces

 Protecting the "Look and Feel" of GUIs, Understanding Current U.S. and Global Prosecution Practices

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to patent counsel on protecting graphical user interfaces (GUIs) in the U.S. and around the world.
-The panel will examine the advantages and disadvantages of design patent protection and offer best practices for leveraging design patents to protect GUIs.
+This CLE webinar will provide guidance to IP counsel on protecting graphical user interface (GUI) in the U.S. and around the world.
+The panel will examine the advantages of design patent protection over other forms of IP and offer best practices for obtaining meaningful design protection for GUI.

-- Historical context of protection in the US
+- Legal context for GUI design protection in the U.S.

 - Global protection strategy: Obtaining design patent protection for GUIs outside the US

 - Enforcement of GUI design rights in the US and abroad

 - Protection of designs used in augmented reality and virtual reality

 The panel will review these and other critical issues:

 - Best practices for the protection of GUIs in the US and globally